MacoskoLab/Macosko-Pipelines/tools/disco/slurm.md

 Introduction to nodes
 ---------------------

-There are a total of three partitions, each with their own set of nodes
+There are a total of three partitions, each with their own set of nodes:
 * disco
 * gpu
 * hpcx_macosko